Eggmanaa/The-Great-Cloud-of-Witnesses-Compendium/README.md

 - ✅ Dark sanctuary theme with sophisticated religious aesthetic
 - ✅ Interactive saints gallery with 66 pivotal Catholic figures (expanded with 12 new saints)
 - ✅ **Real-time search functionality** - Filter saints by name as you type
+- ✅ **Three sorting options** - Sort by Historical Timeframe, Age at Death, or Feast Day
 - ✅ Responsive grid layout (1-4 columns based on screen size)
 - ✅ **Consistent gallery cards** - Portraits cropped to 3:4 aspect ratio for clean grid layout
 - ✅ Detailed saint cards with portraits, titles, and biographical previews